stoeps13/connections-doc/source/user/activities/eucommon_ckeditor.md

 Use the rich text editor to create visually interesting blog posts, wiki articles, forum topics, and activity entries.
 The rich text editor is also used in Communities, Events, and Profiles.

+!!! note
-**Note:** This topic describes the default rich text editor in HCL Connections™, but your organization might have implemented one of the Ephox editors, EditLive! or Textbox.io.
+    This topic describes the default rich text editor in HCL Connections™, but your organization might have implemented one of the Ephox editors, EditLive! or Textbox.io.

 Use the rich text editor to enter and format text or to insert images and links.
 Depending on the application that you are using and how it is configured, some features of the editor might not be available.
 For example, you can insert an Adobe™ Flash movie into a blog entry but this capability is not available in a forum topic.